 \ww{.32}

 Figure \ref{fig:scatters} plots the actual values against both the inferred values of LME (completion prompt, top row) and the text output (bottom row) on a few variables of the US counties dataset.
 The text output exactly recalls the population in a large number of counties, particularly for those counties with a large population.
 For the other variables, however, the text output is clustered on a few distinct values.\footnote{Clustering of values in the text outputs has also been observed by \citet{li2024can} in their analysis of LLMs' knowledge of regional statistics.}$^{,}$\footnote{Note that the values are not just clustered by US state.
-We typically observe several unique values within states as shown by Figure \ref{fig:n_unique} which depicts the number of unique ground-truth and text output values for each state.} By contrast, the distribution of the LME predictions, does not cluster but also does not reproduce the exact values.
+We typically observe several unique values within states as shown by Figure \ref{fig:n_unique} which depicts the number of unique ground-truth and text output values for each state.} By contrast, the distribution of LME predictions does not cluster but also does not reproduce the exact values.

 For the US states dataset, we also evaluate the performance of the text output and LME \textit{within} states.
 To obtain stable estimates we exclude states that have less than 50 counties.
 Figure \ref{fig:within_states} in the appendix compares the Spearman correlation between the ground truth and the text output and LME, respectively.
-Except for population, we observe a performance advantage of LME over the text output in most states for the remaining seven variables.\footnote{We cannot show the variable \textit{proportion of mortgages being delinquent} because it has a low coverage in the raw data, which is why we do not observe at least 50 non-missing observations in any state.}
+Except for the population variable, we observe a performance advantage of LME over the text output in most states.\footnote{We cannot show the variable \textit{proportion of mortgages being delinquent} because it has a low coverage in the raw data, which is why we do not observe at least 50 non-missing observations in any state.}